synckl/PyTikTokScraper/README.md

 Use `--single` to download a video with a given Id as argument (e.g. `--single 3e7da006d9234b198b554a0eb7a0b86f`)

 Use `--livestream` to download an user's ongoing livestream.
-Requires user ID for now. (e.g. `--livestream 6697557965282691846`).
+Accepts both username and uid as input (If using uid as input you must also pass `-uid`).
 This feature is untested.

 Create a file called `settings.ini` in the repository folder with the following format: